Safety in The Workplace

 6) Report Unsafe Conditions To Your Supervisor

 Your supervisor needs to be informed about any workplace safety hazards or risks.
-They are legally obligated to ensure their employees have a safe working environment and will take care of the unsafe conditions and make them safe for you and your coworkers.
+They are legally obligated to ensure that their employees have a safe working environment and to take care of any unsafe conditions and make them safe for you and your coworkers.

 7) Use Mechanical Aids Whenever Possible